j-thd/jorgOS/README.md

   - `OS_Thread_start()` to register various threads:
       - Several dummy threads that used to blink different parts of the LGB to demonstrate that the jorgOS scheduler is working, and correctly prioritizing and delaying threads.
-A logic analyzer was used to show correct behaviour.
+A logic analyser was used to show correct behaviour.
 LED behaviour has since moved to the PWM.
       - Several threads to test proper working of semaphores and mutexes of, and that threads are blocked/unblocked with correct priority and timing.